scroll-tech/scroll/coordinator/README.md

 ### cmd/app/app.go

 This file defines the main entry point for the coordinator application, setting up the necessary modules, and handling graceful shutdowns.
 Upon loading config.json file, the coordinator (`cmd/app/app.go`) sets up and starts the HTTP and WebSocket servers using the configured ports and addresses. `flags.go` is used to parse the flags.
-Then, it creates a new `RollerManager` (`manager.go`) and starts listening.
+Then, it creates a new `ProverManager` (`manager.go`) and starts listening.

 ### manager.go